 Fixed service characteristics for use in sharing studies under WRC-27 agenda item 1.19

-Working Party (WP) 5C thanks WP 7C for its liaison statement (Document 5C/XX), requesting the characteristics and protection criteria of the fixed service (FS) systems operating in the frequency bands 4 400-4 800 MHz and 8 400-8 500 MHz, for sharing/compatibility studies between the FS and earth exploration-satellite service (EESS) (passive) under WRC-27 agenda item 1.19.
+Working Party (WP) 5C thanks WP 7C for its liaison statement (Document 5C/XX), requesting the characteristics and protection criteria of the fixed service (FS) systems operating in-band or adjacent bands, as appropriate, to the proposed frequency bands 4 200-4 400 MHz and 8 400-8 500 MHz, for sharing/compatibility studies between the FS and earth exploration-satellite service (EESS) (passive) under WRC-27 agenda item 1.19.

-In response to a request from WP 7C for FS characteristics, WP 5C highlights the following ITU-R recommendations and revised recommendations that provide relevant technical information about FS systems, which may be further revised:
+In response to a request from WP 7C for FS characteristics, WP 5C highlights the following ITU-R recommendations and that provide relevant technical information about FS systems, which may be further revised:

 Recommendation ITU-R F.758-7 System parameters and considerations in the development of criteria for sharing or compatibility between digital fixed wireless systems in the fixed service and systems in other services and other sources of interference (11/2019)

-Document 5C/384 Annex 7 Preliminary Draft Revision of Recommendation (PDRR) ITU-R F.758-7 where technical characteristics of FS systems in Tables 6 to 11 are updated/added.
-Amendments were made throughout the document to improve the clarity of the text.

-This recommendation and its proposed revision contain the principles for the development of sharing criteria of digital systems in the FS.
-Representative technical characteristics of digital fixed wireless systems (FWS) are in Annex 2 Table 8 for the 4 400-4 800 MHz band and Table 9 for the 8 400-8 500 MHz band of Document 5C/384 Annex 7.
-Table 5 of Annex 2 provides guidance in the choice of I/N values for long-term sharing criteria/interference.
+This recommendation contains the principles for the development of sharing criteria of digital systems in the FS.
+Representative technical characteristics of digital fixed wireless systems (FWS) operating in the 3700 – 4200 MHz, 4400 – 5000 MHz and 7725 – 8500 MHz frequency bands are in Annex 2 (Tables 7 and 8).

+WP 5C is currently revising Recommendation ITU-R F.758.
+WP 5C will keep WP 7C informed on relevant updated information before the 31 December 2024 deadline.

 Recommendation ITU-R F.699-8 Reference radiation patterns for fixed wireless system antennas for use in coordination studies and interference assessment in the frequency range from 100 MHz to 86 GHz (01/2018)

-Document 5C/384 Annex 2 Preliminary Draft Revision of Recommendation (PDRR) ITU-R F.699-8 provides updated antenna patterns and extends the upper frequency from 86 to 174.8 GHz.

-This recommendation and its proposed revision provide reference radiation patterns for, and information on, FWS antennas in the frequency range from 100 MHz to 174.8 GHz.
-This information may be used in coordination studies and interference assessments when particular information concerning the FWS antenna is not available.
+This recommendation provides reference radiation patterns for, and information on, FWS antennas in the frequency range from 100 MHz to 86 GHz.
+This information may be used in single-entry analyses and interference assessments when information concerning the FWS antenna is not available.

-Recommendation ITU-R F.1245-3 Mathematical model of average and related radiation patterns for point-to-point fixed wireless system antennas for use in interference assessment in the frequency range from 1 GHz to 86 GHz (01/2019)

-This recommendation provides average and related reference radiation patterns for point-to-point FWS antennas in the frequency range from 1 GHz to 86 GHz.
-This information may be used in interference assessments when particular information concerning the FWS antenna is not available.
-Recommendation ITU-R F.1245-3 could be used to predict the aggregate interference from many geostationary satellites or from one or more non-geostationary satellites, taking into account considering c).
+WP 5C is currently revising Recommendation ITU-R F.699.
+WP 5C will keep WP 7C informed on relevant updated information before the 31 December 2024 deadline.

+[Note: Placeholder for FS deployment information which should be developed in WP5C, possibly using F.2086.]

 WP 5C requests to be kept informed on the progress of the studies under WRC-27 agenda item 1.19 and will provide to WP 7C updated relevant information, before the 31 December 2024 deadline, for studies under this WRC-27 agenda item.

-Status: For information and action, as appropriate
+Status: For action.

 Contact: TBD E-mail: TBD